 If your child still has a high risk

-of aspiration despite these methods, he or she may need a special tube to help with
+of aspiration despite these methods, they may need a special tube to help with eating

-eating for a while.
-The feeding tube will help your child get good nutrition until his
+for a while.
+The feeding tube will help your child get good nutrition until their

-or her risk of aspiration improves.
-Your child will not eat or drink normally until the
+of aspiration improves.
+Your child will not eat or drink normally until the tube is

-tube is removed.
+removed.
 A thin tube may be put through the nose down into the stomach.
-This is
+This is called

-called a nasogastric tube.
-This may be used for a short time while other treatment is
+nasogastric tube.
+This may be used for a short time while other treatment is considered.

-considered.
 Or a tube may be put directly into your child’s stomach during a surgery.
+This is

 Other possible complications from aspiration include: